Picnic

 • Broccoli and Goats' Cheese Tart

-The AGA cooker's radiant heat really comes into its own with this dish, the filling comes out heavenly light and cooking on the floor of the oven ensures a crispy, cooked pastry base.
-As well as making a really good stand-alone light lunch or snack, small garnished slices can become a cracking starter when entertaining.
-Many thanks to AGA Specialist Dawn Roads for this great recipe.
+Give this simple, easy recipe a try!
+The filling turns out beautifully light, and baking it on the oven floor ensures a crispy, perfectly cooked pastry base.
+It makes a delicious light lunch or snack on its own, and small garnished slices can serve as an impressive starter for entertaining.
+Special thanks to AGA Specialist Dawn Roads for this wonderful recipe.

 • Asparagus Tart